 Raw data sources: American Community Survey (U.S. Census Bureau), U.S. Department of Housing and Urban Development, Federal Housing Finance Agency.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-With a population of 87,701, 35,511 total housing units (homes and apartments), and a median house value of $666,662, Kirkland house prices are not only among the most expensive in Washington, Kirkland real estate also is some of the most expensive in all of America.
+With 87,701 people, 35,511 houses or apartments, and a median cost of homes of $703,038, Kirkland house prices are not only among the most expensive in Washington, Kirkland real estate also is some of the most expensive in all of America.

 Single-family detached homes are the single most common housing type in Kirkland, accounting for 55.41% of the city's housing units.
 Other types of housing that are prevalent in Kirkland include large apartment complexes or high rise apartments ( 32.95%), row houses and other attached homes ( 5.88%), and a few duplexes, homes converted to apartments or other small apartment buildings ( 5.50%).